samconnolly/DELightcurveSimulation/README.md

 ```python
 delc = Simulate_DE_Lightcurve(datalc,PSDfunction, PSDparams, PDFfunction, PDFparams)
 ```

+The lightcurve's length, mean and standard deviation of the simulated lightcurve can be changed from that of the data lightcurve by providing these values as in the example of simulating without data above.

 ### Distributions and functions
 Any function can be used for the PSD and PDF, however it is highly recommended